 These recycled plastic feather earrings are inspired by NZ’s endemic and underappreciated Black-billed Gull / Tarapuka and made from left over plastic from our popular Huia Feather Earrings.
 PLEASE NOTE: these are all slightly off white with markings and grit that makes them all unique.
 They are not perfectly bright white.

-- Standard: 4cm x 1cm at widest point (same as our Huia Feathers)
+Dimensions: 4cm x 1cm at widest point (same as our Huia Feathers)